-Topics (290), Advanced Topics (390, 490), Special Study (298 398, 498), and Independent Study (299, 399, 499) courses may be offered at 1-4 units.
+Topics (290), Advanced Topics (390, 490), Special Study (298, 398, 498), and Independent Study (299, 399, 499) courses may be offered at 1-4 units.

 Students who are interested in pursuing the health or natural sciences after graduating from SUA should consider taking courses that may fulfill admissions or prerequisite requirements for such further study.
-Students should consult with the Health Professions Advisor but may want to consider taking the following courses:
+Students should consult with the Health Careers Advisor but may want to consider taking the following courses:

-- Chemistry 150, Foundations of Chemistry - IBC 200, Integrated Biology and Chemistry - Chemistry 301, Organic Chemistry I (see Life Sciences concentration) - Chemistry 340, Biochemistry (see Life Sciences concentration) - · Math 101, Statistics or Biology 205, Biostatistics - Math 170, Calculus I
+- Chemistry 150, Foundations of Chemistry

+- IBC 200, Integrated Biology and Chemistry

+- Chemistry 301, Organic Chemistry I (see Life Sciences Concentration)

+- Chemistry 340, Biochemistry (see Life Sciences Concentration)

+- Math 101, Statistics

+- Math 170, Calculus I